mjcrouch/vscode-activator/README.md

 # VS Code Activator Extension

-Automatically activates the VS Code extensions you choose on startup, regardless of their normal activation events.
+Automatically activates a configurable list of VS Code extensions on startup, regardless of their normal activation events.

 ## Why?